Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification

 if $q_{i\alpha}f^{\alpha}\neq 0$.
-We used the fact that the series of integrals above vanish as showed in equations (\ref{eq:mass_correction_computation_nonsusy}), independently of $q_{i\alpha}$.
-Thus, one-loop corrections of Wilson lines scalar masses always vanish for non-vanishing effective flux.
+Thus, one-loop corrections to WLs scalar masses always vanish when the effective flux is non-zero.

-Nonetheless, the scalar mass should be finite and non-vanishing in some cases.
-Therefore, one expects that quantum corrections to the WL masses should be finite in some cases beyond one-loop order.
-However, this result is interesting because it confirms that even the pseudo-NG bosons masses are protected from one-loop order corrections and one could hope to produce a realistic mass in the TeV range.
-Further calculations at two-loop order would be needed to compute the precise spectrum of Wilson lines.
+This confirms that the pseudo-NG boson masses are protected from one-loop corrections and one could hope to produce a realistic mass in the TeV range.
+Further calculations at two-loop order would be needed to compute the precise spectrum of the WLs.